Inference for Regression with Variables Generated by AI or Machine Learning: Introduction

+It is important to note that the measurement error in AI/ML generated variables may be ``nonclassical'' (i.e., correlated with the true latent $\bs \theta_i$).
+This makes it difficult for researchers to know even the sign of the bias ex ante: there may be attenuation or amplification.
+Indeed, Section~\ref{sec:simulations.lessons} shows that bias can be positive or negative in the case of index construction.
+Nonclassical measurement error is also much more difficult to correct for than classical measurement error, requiring specialized methods\textemdash see, e.g., \cite{schennachMeasurementSystems2022} for a discussion.

+Our bias corrections are convenient to apply, but they may not be available for all types of AI or ML algorithms.
+They also rely on the magnitudes of measurement error and sampling uncertainty being comparable.
+To perform inference without validation data in settings where this is not the case, we introduce a second approach based on joint maximum likelihood estimation of the models for latent variable estimation and regression.
+In this approach, the model linking $\mf x_i$ with the latent $\bs \theta_i$ is analogous to an ``observation equation'' in state-space models.
+This requires some more careful modeling of how $\bs \theta_i$ and $\mf x_i$ are related, but we demonstrate its feasibility with three distinct and non-exhaustive applications: AI/ML generated binary labels, dimension reduction, and AI/ML generated indices.

-While implementing the one-step strategy is straightforward theoretically, it presents a major computational challenge due to the large number of observation-specific latent variables that must be integrated out.
-To address this, we use Hamiltonian Monte Carlo \citep[HMC;][]{mackayInformationTheoryInference2003,nealMCMCUsingHamiltonian2012}, a Markov Chain Monte Carlo algorithm that uses information on the gradient of a distribution to sample from it.
-Implementation is greatly simplified with the use of modern probabilistic programming languages: one simply specifies the likelihood in code, which is then ``automatically'' compiled to perform sampling.
-This paradigm is useful for applied researchers because it allows one to focus on model development without the need to re-write the estimation and inference algorithms each time the model is changed.\footnote{Previous papers that have performed inference using the joint likelihood approach with unstructured data include \citet{gentzkowMeasuringGroupDifferences2019}, \citet{ruizSHOPPERProbabilisticModel2020}, and \citet{munroLatentDirichletAnalysis2022}.
-These typically require extensive code to estimate, which makes adapting the model difficult for non-specialists.} The most common probabilistic programming language in applied econometrics is Stan \citep{carpenterStanProbabilisticProgramming2017}, which has been used by, for example, \citet{meagerUnderstandingAverageImpact2019} and \citet{bandieraWomenRespondLess2021}.
-Such applications have been limited to simple Bayesian meta-analyses with a few dozen parameters.
-Instead, we use the NumPyro package \citep{binghamPyroDeepUniversal2018,phanComposableEffectsFlexible2019}, which efficiently computes the gradients that underlie HMC by using massive parallelization on dedicated hardware.
+While joint estimation is straightforward in theory, it presents a computational challenge due to the large number of latent $\bs \theta_i$ that must be integrated out of the likelihood.
+To address this, we use Hamiltonian Monte Carlo, a Markov Chain Monte Carlo algorithm that uses information on the gradient of a distribution to sample from it.
+Implementation is greatly simplified with the use of modern probabilistic programming languages: one simply specifies the likelihood in code, which is then ``automatically'' compiled to perform sampling.\footnote{Previous papers that have performed inference using the joint likelihood approach with unstructured data include \citet{gentzkowMeasuringGroupDifferences2019}, \citet{ruizSHOPPERProbabilisticModel2020}, and \citet{munroLatentDirichletAnalysis2022}.
+These typically require custom code to estimate, which makes adapting the model difficult for non-specialists.}